cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

                                                                # Platform will be ignored.
 This may lead to multiple
                                                                # executions of Cucumber.
 For example when used in
                                                                # combination with the JUnit Platform Suite Engine.
-                                                               # When using cucumber through the JUnit Platform
+                                                               # When using Cucumber through the JUnit Platform
                                                                # Launcher API or the JUnit Platform Suite Engine, it is
-                                                               # recommended to respectively use JUnits
+                                                               # recommended to respectively use JUnit's
                                                                # DiscoverySelectors or equivalent annotations.

 cucumber.filter.tags=                                          # a cucumber tag expression.